gergelyfazekas/chess/README.md

 # Chess
-A chess interface playable from the command line with a built-in chess bot for opponent
+A chess interface playable from the command line with a built-in chess bot for opponent.

 ## Example